Dynamic Spatio-Temporal Modulation of Light by Phononic Architectures

 - The first general-purpose electronic computer, the ENIAC, had a clock frequency of 100kHz in 1945.

-Processing images is broadly similar to processing data, so this comparison is indicative of the fifty-year acceleration in the realm of imaging that we will achieve.
+Processing images is broadly similar to processing data, so this is indicative of the fifty-year acceleration in the realm of imaging that we will achieve.

 Project Overview

 Dynamo is an ambitious and integrated project that begins by studying the fundamentals of acoustic wave scattering and ends by developing ultra-fast imaging applications in optics.
+The success of this pathway requires the synergy of the disciplines of physical acoustics, photonics, and imaging.

 Expected Outcomes